m1l0ai/m1l0-tfod/README.md

 ### Issues

 * **NOTE**: Sometimes the provision of p3 ec2 instances might fail due to insufficient resources in the AZ.
 Change the subnet_id in the ecs instance block in `main.tf` until it works.
-As of this writing, I am unable to provision beyond `p3.2xlarge` instances
+As of this writing, I am unable to provision beyond `p3.2xlarge` instances.

 * The ecs instance profile may already exists so need to delete it if it does: